Skip to main content

 Do you handle prior authorizations or insurance medication paperwork?

 No. QuickVisitMD does not handle prior authorizations, insurance medication paperwork, or pharmacy-benefit administrative work.
-Treatment decisions are cash pay only, and any insurance follow-through is outside the scope of this service.
+This is a self-pay service, and any insurance follow-through is outside the scope of this service.

 Are work or school excuse notes included?